 As you tackle the task of decorating your home for the holidays, it may be tempting to make everything Santa Claus or Jingle Bells related, but resist!
-You’ll want your home to maintain it’s classical style and charm, and too many gimmicky holiday decorations can ruin that.
-The best part of these desires is that they are entirely attainable, even at a budget (which you should absolutely make for yourself before you start decorating).
+You’ll want your home to maintain its classical style and charm, and too many gimmicky holiday decorations can ruin that.
+The best part of these desires is that they are entirely attainable, even on a budget (which you should absolutely make for yourself before you start decorating).
 If you want to decorate your home with the utmost class and style, pay attention to these decorating tips.

 Glitter is in, and gold is the new red and green.
 Though it reminds us of pine trees and holly berries, using all red and green decorations is the biggest decorating mistake you can make for holiday decor.
 Instead, look for glittering ornaments, wreaths, and other decorations in colors such as gold, silver, or blue.
 These colors will remind you of the holidays without being overwhelming.

 While the inside of your home is the hearth where you will spend most of your holidays, it’s important to remember that you have an entire yard that you can use to get into the Christmas spirit!
 Whether it’s decking out your home’s exterior with lights, using landscaping elements to create a more classic holiday feel, or getting extravagant yard decorations to fit the season, there are too many elements of holiday decor that are possible in your yard for you to ignore it.
 Here is a good article about some ways you can start decorating your yard.

 For a really classy look, focus your decorations around nature by using garlands draped stylishly throughout your home.
 You’ll want to look into garlands made from evergreen boughs, pine cones, and gold and silver ribbons.
 Drape these delightful decorations around windows, on mantelpieces, surrounding doorframes, and along banisters.

 Centerpieces are Always Key